Phone: 024 76150853, internal extension 50853

 - HI2D6 Spanish Imperialism in North Africa, 1912-56 (undergraduate second-year option module)

-- HI34C Building the Future: The Politics of Urban Planning in Europe, 1848-1989 (undergraduate final-year Advanced Option)
+- HI34C Building the Future (undergraduate final-year Advanced Option)